tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 The logic when using convex hulls when testing for linear separability is pretty straight forward which can be stated as:

-> Two classes X and Y are LS (Linearly Separable) if the intersection of the convex hulls of X and Y is empty, and NLS (Not Linearly Seperable) with a non-empty intersection.
+> Two classes X and Y are LS (Linearly Separable) if the intersection of the convex hulls of X and Y is empty, and NLS (Not Linearly Separable) with a non-empty intersection.

-A quick way to see how this works is to visulalize the data points with the convex hulls for each class.
+A quick way to see how this works is to visualize the data points with the convex hulls for each class.
 We will plot the hull boundaries to examine the intersections visually.
 We will be using the **Scipy** library to help us compute the convex hull.
 For more information please refer to [Scipy documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html).

 Let's update the previous code to include convex hulls.